 I'm used to a daily charging schedule already, so it's not much of a hardship, but if you're out and about for long periods, then this is the only potential deal-breaker I can see.
 The fact that you can't remove the Nexus 5 battery will exacerbate the issue for some.

 It's always nice to have the option of extra storage with a microSD card.
 Google doesn't gouge like you Apple does, but £40 is still a lot of money for an extra 16GB and there's no 64GB version.
 Not everyone wants to be forced into the cloud.

-The camera is much improved after the update, but low light performance is poor, and the interface still feels awkward until you get used to it.
+The camera is much improved after the update, but low light performance is poor and it doesn't match the 2014 flagship brigade in terms of quality.

 Google has learned from the OEMs.
 It has learned from previous smartphones in the Nexus line; there are no obvious omissions here, like the lack of LTE in the Nexus 4.
 Google has even reserved a few goodies for the Nexus 5 alone.

 The really important things have been nailed.
-What you are compromising on when comparing the Nexus 5 with the rest of the premium market is the camera and the battery life, but you get a cutting edge processor with a wonderful display.
+What you are compromising on when comparing the Nexus 5 with the rest of the premium market is the camera, storage options and the battery life, but you get a decent processor with a wonderful display.

 You also get Android as Google intended, refined, elegant, and efficient, with a full eco-system of services.

 It doesn't have it all its own way though.
 If you're looking for the best bang-for-your-buck high-end smartphone then the OnePlus One trumps the Nexus 5, although it is a little tricky to get hold of and it comes from an unknown Chinese firm.